codeincorp/falcon/README.md

 - Test: GTest & CTest
 - IDE: Visual Studio Code
 - Platform: WSL Ubuntu 20.04
-  - Theoretically, it can be built and run on any Linux-flavors but not tested
+  - Theoretically, it can be built and run on any Linux-flavors but not tested except WSL Ubuntu 20.04

 # Status
 - It's in very early stage and active development